 These apps also record feedings, milestones and more which is awesome.

 How can I change my baby’s diaper without peeking inside?

-Noticed that yellow strip on the front of the diaper?
+Noticed that yellow strip in front of the diaper?
 That’s a wetness indicator.
 If a diaper is wet, that line will change color so you don’t need to peek inside, smell the diaper or cup a feel to see how heavy it is.

 That line however reacts to the tiniest amount of pee so if that doesn’t mean you have to change your baby’s diaper all the time.
 But I highly recommend changing it every 2-3 hours to prevent diaper rash.

 Noticed the little ruffles on the side of your newborn’s diaper?
 Those are the diaper cuffs that will help in keeping diaper contents in place, ensuring there’s less chance of leakage.
 Always make sure that it’s pulled out and it’s not folded in.

 Look also for a diaper with a pocketed waistband as most parents swear by this feature in preventing diaper leaks for blowouts.